Fiskars Steel Pruning Shears Review

 • The lock can feel a little awkward until you get used to it.

-What these are actually good at
+What these are good at

 These are the kind of pruners that end up living in a garden tote, by the back door, or on a potting bench because they handle the jobs that come up all the time.
 Deadheading flowers, trimming herbs, cutting green stems, and tidying shrubs are exactly where they make sense.